 A heat pump was also installed as part of the work.

-Site construction completed in 2019.
+Site construction complete.